arnholm/cpde_3rdparty/msvc/README.md

     $ git clone https://github.com/arnholm/cpde_3rdparty

 Open a **"Developer Command Prompt for VS 2019"** (or equivalent) in the msvc folder and run each script.
 It is also possible to run build_all.cmd to build them all in one go, but running each script separately gives better opportunity to verify the results.
-Each script adds its build files to the libs folder:
+Each script adds its build files to the msvclibs folder:

-    cpde_3rdparty/libs/boost
+    cpde_3rdparty/msvclibs/boost
                           /wx
                           /carve
                           /..

 ### wx (wxWidgets)